nevercodealone/nca-social-media-post-generator/README.md

 The application is specifically designed for the developer community and uses informal language.

+## Never Code Alone - Vibe Coding Example

+This is a **Never Code Alone** consulting project demonstrating TDD (Test-Driven Development) with no human in the loop for "Vibe Coding" best practices.

+This example project is created by **Roland Golla** ([rolandgolla.de](https://rolandgolla.de)) and relates to his 2025 developer keynote: [Vibe Coding](https://talks.nevercodealone.de/vibe-coding.html).

+The project is under **MIT license** and open for contributions.
+You can support this project and help add new features to it.

 ## Technology Stack

 - **Frontend**: [Astro](https://astro.build/) with [TailwindCSS](https://tailwindcss.com/)